tuapuikia/terraform-mcp-server/README.md

 server that provides seamless integration with Terraform Registry APIs, enabling advanced automation and interaction capabilities for Infrastructure as Code (IaC) development.

-## Use Cases
+## Features

-- Automating Terraform provider and module discovery
+- **Dual Transport Support**: Both Stdio and StreamableHTTP transports
-- Extracting and analyzing data from Terraform Registry
+- **Terraform Provider Discovery**: Query and explore Terraform providers and their documentation
-- Getting detailed information about provider resources and data sources
-- Exploring and understanding Terraform modules
+- **Module Search & Analysis**: Search and retrieve detailed information about Terraform modules
+- **Registry Integration**: Direct integration with Terraform Registry APIs
+- **Container Ready**: Docker support for easy deployment

 > **Caution:** The outputs and recommendations provided by the MCP server are generated dynamically and may vary based on the query, model, and the connected MCP server.
 Users should **thoroughly review all outputs/recommendations** to ensure they align with their organization's **security best practices**, **cost-efficiency goals**, and **compliance requirements** before implementation.